a68lin/ura-projects/experiments-elastic-nfcorpus.md

 First, we need to set up an environment for clients to connect to the server.

 We will download some starter code from: [elasticsearch-lab](https://github.com/elastic/elasticsearch-labs/raw/main/example-apps/search-tutorial/search-tutorial-starter.zip).
-Note that this guide will not directly use the code downloaded but instead using an interactive python shell to go through every step from indexing to retrieval.
+Note that this guide will not directly use the code downloaded but instead using an interactive Python shell to go through every step from indexing to retrieval.

-Extract the contents from the downloaded .zip file, cd to the search-tutorial directory, this directory will be our main working directory.
+Extract the contents from the downloaded .zip file, cd to the `search-tutorial` directory, this directory will be our main working directory.
 ```bash
 cd search-tutorial
 ```